jlink/property-based-testing-in-kotlin/docs/README.md

   listWithIndex: ([0, 0], 1)
 ```

-Our property did not consider duplicate elements in the list.
+The property does not consider duplicate elements in the list.
 One way to get rid of that problem is to make sure elements are unique:

 ```kotlin